yzguy/netgear_cm_exporter/README.md

 ```

 An example configuration file is provided in `netgear_cm_exporter.yml` showing all the possible
 configuration options.
-The values in the example are the defaults, the bare minimum configuration
+The values in the example are the defaults

-is the administrative password to your modem:
+You can also specify password via an environment variable

+* `NETGEAR_MODEM_PASSWORD`

 ```
 modem: